shariqahn/serac/README.md

 - need to
     - get editing to work w Llama, since thats what TOFU uses
     - refactor TOFU dataset to work w edit code
+- data
+    - yn, impl data is used as part of training, but only for QA-hard setting. maybe can start w regular QA

 ## Models
 - fb blenderbot: for chatbots